OctopusDeploy/docs/docs/getting-started/best-practices/deployment-and-runbook-processes.md

 - Error: Messages are highlighted in red in the task log and task summary.
 This message type is for what it says on the tin, error messages.
 - Highlight: Messages are highlighted in blue in the task log and task summary.
 Use these for important messages you want to let the user know about.

-Putting information for required for approvals in a log file can make it difficult to find.
+Putting information required for approvals in a log file can make it difficult to find.
 Consider artifacts as an alternative.

 ## Step naming and descriptions